btcpayserver/btcpayserver-doc/WasabiWallet.md

 In the top menu, select click on the `File > Open > Wallets Folder`.
 Shortly the `json` file will be shown in a sub-folder.
 Open that file with a text editor like notepad.
 Locate `"MinGapLimit": 21,` change it to `"MinGapLimit": 100,` and save the file.

 There's no good answer to how much you should set the gap limit to.
 Most merchants set 100-200.
-If you're a big merchants with high transaction volume, you can try with even higher gap limit.
+If you're a big merchant with high transaction volume, you can try with even higher gap limit.

 For more details about the [Gap Limit, check the FAQ](FAQ/FAQ-Wallet.md#missing-payments-in-my-software-or-hardware-wallet).